roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-02 ****** byTheTalkMan© "Thanks for the ride!"
+"Thanks for the ride!"
 I said loudly over the tunes, looking over at her.
 She was dressed in jeans and a low-cut pink top.
 I had to stop myself from noticing her exposed cleavage.

  "No problem, Daddio!" she replied.